At a Glance

 |GDP Per Capita||$11,656 (2016 est.)|

-What sorts of activities can I pursue as a business visitor?
+What types of activities may I engage in as a business visitor?

-Business visitors traveling to Tunisia may engage in the activities below.
-This list is not comprehensive and other activities may qualify as business.
+As a business visitor to Tunisia, you may engage in the activities below.
+While this list is not exhaustive and other activities could qualify as business, you may:

 If I qualify as a business visitor, do I need a visa for Tunisia?

-If I am traveling to Tunisia for work, what type of work permit do I need?
+If I am traveling to Tunisia for work, what type of work authorization do I need?

-Inevitably, the legal and strategic considerations impacting visa selection or work authorization entail careful consideration of many factors.
+Inevitably, the legal and strategic considerations impacting visa selection, as well as visa waiver and work authorization eligibility, entail the careful consideration of many factors.
 We recommend that you consult with your immigration counsel before taking any course of action.